 Qualaroo Pros

-- Multiple feedback channel options (pop-up, NPS, on-site polls)
+- Multiple feedback channel options across web, mobile, and in-app

 Qualaroo Cons

-- Click-to-edit interface can feel limiting for complex layouts
+- Click-to-edit interface can feel limiting for complex survey layouts

 Qualaroo Pricing